modxorg/Docs/en/extras/campermanagement/campermanagement.developing-the-front-end/cmcampers-snippet.md

 </div>
 ```

 Combined with our slideshow script and a bunch of css, we get this result, which fades in/out from vehicle to vehicle.
 ![](/download/attachments/35586675/ex2.PNG?version=1&modificationDate=1316009636000)

-### Example 3: Horizontal row style overview
+### Example3: Horizontal row style overview

 Coming soon..!